-Washer-dryers accounted for approximately 2.5% of total washing machines sales in Europe a few years ago (CLASP 2013 in TopTen, 201526).
+Washer-dryers accounted for approximately 2.5% of total washing machines sales in Europe a few years ago (CLASP 2013 in TopTen, 2015).
 However, according to current market observations by Topten there are more and more manufacturers offering and promoting them.
-(Euromonitor International, 2014)27 mentions a penetration rate of about 4% for washer-dryers in the EU28.
-Applying this penetration rate to the 216,13 million households in EU-28 (most recent Eurostat figures available from 201429) results in a total number of 8,640,000 appliances.
-An overview of the estimated installed units is given in Table 4.
-For 2020 and 2030, educated estimations were made of the share of smart appliances.
+(Euromonitor International, 2014) mentions a penetration rate of about 4% for washer-dryers in the EU.